Budget pick Mulvaney acknowledges payroll tax lapse

 “When other previous Cabinet nominees failed to pay their fair share in taxes, Senate Republicans forced those nominees to withdraw from consideration,” Schumer said shortly after The New York Times initially reported the story.
 “If failure to pay taxes was disqualifying for Democratic nominees, then the same should be true for Republican nominees.”

-In 2009, failure to pay taxes sunk Obama’s choice for secretary of Health and Human Services and nearly derailed his nominee for Treasury secretary.
-Former Sen. Tom Daschle withdrew his nomination for HHS after failing to pay back taxes of more than $100,000.
+In 2009, failure to pay taxes sunk Obama’s choice to head the Health and Human Services Department and nearly derailed his nominee for treasury secretary.
+Former Sen. Tom Daschle withdrew his nomination for HHS after failing to pay back taxes of more than $100,000 he owed for a chauffeur and car service.

-But former treasury Secretary Tim Geithner said he made a careless mistake when he didn’t pay all his taxes while working at the International Monetary Fund.
+But former Treasury Secretary Tim Geithner said he made a careless mistake when he didn’t pay all his taxes while working at the International Monetary Fund.
 He ended up paying some $40,000 in back taxes and interest.
+Several top Republicans supported Geithner, including Orrin Hatch of Utah.

+Top Senate Republican Mitch McConnell of Kentucky opposed Geithner in 2009, however, noting “the questions that still remain.”
+McConnell’s office had no comment regarding Mulvaney.

 Earlier, during the Clinton years, nominees Zoe Baird and Kimba Woods were forced to withdraw for failure to pay taxes for household help.

 Mulvaney said he repaid more than $15,000 before interest and IRS penalties and that state amounts had yet to be determined.